Dear Members Members

 A report on Corporate Governance in line with Regulation 34 read with Schedule-V ofSEBI (LODR) Regulations 2015 and DPE guidelines is prepared and placed at Annexure-Vto this report.
 The Statutory Auditors of the Company have issued a certificate onCorporate Governance which is appended to the Corporate Governance Report.

 The Policy on Related Party Transactions has been approved by the Board and placed inthe Company's website which can be accessed at www.nalcoindia.com.

-Your Directors draw the attention of the members to Note No. 53 of the financialstatements which sets out related party disclosures.
+Your Directors draw the attention of the members to Note No. 43 of the financialstatements which sets out related party disclosures.
 No contract has been entered with anyrelated party during the year under report.
 However a report in Form AOC-2 is attached atAnnexure-VI to this report.